kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/junit5.md

 Summary:

 - `kora.app.submodule.enabled=true` is needed when a test `@KoraApp` extends the main `@KoraApp`.
+- The processor must be connected to the test source set as `testAnnotationProcessor` in Java and `kspTest` in Kotlin when the test sources declare their own `@KoraApp`.
-- `@KoraAppTest(modules = ...)` suits cases where additional modules simply need to be connected to the test graph.
+- `@KoraAppTest(modules = ...)` suits cases where components of an already connected module must be present in the limited test graph.
 - Components that should appear in the limited test graph must still be reachable from `@TestComponent`, `components`, or `KoraAppGraph`.

 ## Test configuration { #test-configuration }